Staphylococcus/federal-eu-constitution/TITLE_1_CH_1.md

 ### Article XII.
 Every citizen is entitled to an inalienable and unqualified right to move freely and unhindered within the national territory.
 This right includes traveling, residing, and settling in any region of the country without interference.
 Internal movement shall not be contingent upon permits, surveillance, checkpoints, or other administrative barriers unless explicitly authorized by a narrowly tailored law.
 Such a law must address exceptional circumstances where restrictions are demonstrably necessary to protect public health during an officially declared emergency, respond to a specific and immediate national security threat, or prevent a concrete and imminent criminal act with direct evidence supporting the restriction.
 Laws governing such limitations must precisely define their scope, justify their necessity, and stipulate the conditions under which they apply.

-Citizens may freely choose their place of residence within the national territory.
+Citizens can freely choose their place of residence within the national territory.
 This right encompasses the ability to purchase, lease, or otherwise occupy property in any region, city, or locality, subject only to non-discriminatory property and zoning regulations that serve a legitimate and neutral purpose.
 Any attempt to prevent, deny, or revoke the exercise of this right must be clearly grounded in law and must not favor or disadvantage individuals for discriminatory reasons.

 The right of every citizen to leave the country and return at any time is absolute and shall not be curtailed except under clearly defined circumstances established by law.
 Restrictions may only arise in cases where national security faces an immediate and demonstrable risk, where a declared public health emergency necessitates such measures, or where an individual is subject to an enforceable judicial order related to ongoing criminal investigations or proceedings.
 Any restriction on exit or re-entry must be substantiated with a written justification specifying the lawful basis, and the affected individual shall have immediate access to judicial review.

 Citizens cannot be arbitrarily exiled, deported, or denied the ability to return to their own country under any circumstances.

 The unlawful restriction of movement, residence, or travel by any person or authority constitutes a serious violation of fundamental rights.
 Such actions shall render the offending parties liable under both civil and criminal law, with victims entitled to timely redress.